 3. Shop At Consignment Shops

 You can find interview-worthy office clothes, gym outfits, and everything in between at your local consignment or used clothing store.
-A used mini fridge may be just as good as a new one—plus, all those cool stickers that are already on it are free!

 4. Rethink Brand Loyalty

 Some store brands aren't quite as good, but most are indistinguishable.
 For example, store-brand ibuprofen works just like the brand name—and it costs half as much.

 If there's a college in town, many local merchants will offer discounts to students who show their ID.
 Sometimes you just have to ask.
 Many online services offer discounts if you sign up with a .edu email address, too.

 You may need to provide your own tools and supplies for science, art, and technical classes.
 Search online before you get them from the college bookstore.
 You may find better deals in surprising places.